L Magazine: The Boxing Match

 The L's launch coincided with that of New York Sports Express, an offshoot of New York Press.
 The distribution boxes used by Express and The L looked very similar; both were bright orange, and they were the same shape and color.

 While most likely a coincidence, Express editor-in-chief Jeff Koyen decided to print a series of barbs against Scott Stedman, The L's publisher.
 Stedman responded with a full-sized ad in The L challenging Koyen to a boxing match.
 On October 25, Koyen and Stedman boxed at Gleason's Gym in Dumbo, Brooklyn to settle the score.
 The match ended in a draw, and no re-match was rescheduled.

 The boxing match was re-created on the TV show Bored to Death.
 Jonathan Ames claims in his blog that the season finale was based on this match.

 Events

 In 2005, The L Magazine launched Summer Screen, a free weekly film series in Brooklyn's McCarren Park.

-In 2009, The L Magazine launched the Northside Music Festival.
+In 2009, the magazine launched the Northside Music Festival.
 Headliners included indie rock acts Cymbals Eat Guitars, The Dodos, Screaming Females, and Real Estate (band).
-In 2010, The L Magazine hosted the second Northside Festival, featuring performances by Polvo, Liars (band), Elvis Perkins in Dearland, and The Fiery Furnaces.
+In 2010, the second Northside Music Festival featured performances by Polvo, Liars, Elvis Perkins in Dearland and The Fiery Furnaces.
 The festival also hosted the films Feast of Stephen by James Franco and Life During Wartime by Todd Solondz.